 All in all, the hike to Mt.
 Amuyao can take three to five hours, depending on one’s pace.

 When atop Mt Amuyao

 The sights to see atop Mt.
-Amuyao are every mountaineers dream.
+Amuyao are every mountaineer’ dream.
 Foremost of which are the beautiful sunrises and sunsets.
 Stunning sea of clouds frequently appear.
 According to the locals, the best time to go to Mt Amuyao is just after the rains.
-They claim that the sea of cloud formations are at their best during these times.
+They claim that the sea of cloud formations are at their best during these periods.

 On clear, sunny days, one can have a panoramic glimpse of the mountain ranges of Ifugao, Kalinga, Benguet and the distant plains of Isabela.
 Add to these the mountains of Barlig, carpeted in mossy and dipterocarp forests.
 Barlig, after all, is the last ecological frontier of Mountain Province.

 During the summer months of March to April, the bonsai forest of Mt.
 Amuyao comes in full bloom.
 Flowers of different colors spring in full display.
 Even white orchids can usually be spotted especially along the trails.
 Just like in Mt.
 Pulag, Mt.
 Amuyao has groves of mini-bamboos.

 Because of the strategic location and height of Mt.
 Amuyao, both ABS-CBN and GMA established relay towers.